LASIK vs PRK Laser Eye Surgery

 LASIK surgery generally has a much shorter recovery period.
 You will generally be able to see better immediately following the surgery.
-LASIK patients may only have to deal with a slight burning sensation in your eyes for a few hours, with mild side effects for the next few days as you heal.
+LASIK patients may only have to deal with a slight burning sensation in their eyes for a few hours, with mild side effects for the next few days as they heal.

 PRK surgery, on the other hand, has a longer recovery time.
 It can take a few weeks for your top layer of cornea cells to regrow.
 Irritation and discomfort may be more pronounced for PRK patients than LASIK patients.